AlbertB93/SkoRefs/ReadMe.md

-# skarzyskiegwizdki.pl - the page about referees from Skarżysko - Kamienna
+# www. skarzyskiegwizdki.pl <br> the page about referees from Skarżysko - Kamienna

 ![a screenshot presenting the front page of the project website](./images/home.png)